caerphoto/showdown_typography/README.md

 This library forked from [https://github.com/caerphoto/showdown_typography](https://github.com/caerphoto/showdown_typography)

-- Fix renderer messes with embedded HTML
+- Fix renderer messes with embedded HTML.
-- Support multilingual(unicode)
+- Support multilingual(unicode).

 You can also see a live demo [here](http://yangpro.github.io/showdown_typography/).